will-afs/BigData/README.md

 Export scientific articles metadata to HDFS
 ===========================================

-Prepare the environment to connect to the applications that will follow
+Prepare the environment to use the applications that will follow
 -----------------------------------------------------------------------

-Install hdds python requirements:
+Install python requirements:

     pip install --upgrade pip
-    pip install requests_kerberos kerberos hdfs avro pandas
+    pip install requests_kerberos kerberos hdfs avro pandas pip install -r requirements.txt

 Get a Kerberos ticket to connect to the applications that will follow (password : AdaltasWill2000):